 sudo ldconfig

-Configuring the tools
+Configuring the tools' runtime

 The instructions in this section assume you have installed the NetSA tools using either of the RPM instructions above.
 The paths will be different if you installed the tools outside of YUM.